CdrikPxL/RetroDiction/README.md

 #### System Flyers
 All System Flyers are from viking's excellent Nostalgia Background Set (16:9).
-Exceptions are listed sperately below.
+Exceptions are listed seperately below.
 Originally the source material was videos in 1920x1080, for this theme single frameshots were utilized after applying some filters on them.

 <details>
   <summary>Expand System Flyer Credits</summary>